hydephp/develop/docs/creating-content/documentation-pages.md

 For example, putting a Markdown file in `_docs/getting-started/` is equivalent to adding the same front matter seen above.

 >info Note that when the [flattened output paths](#using-flattened-output-paths) setting is enabled (which it is by default), the file will still be compiled to the `_site/docs/` directory like it would be if you didn't use the subdirectories.
-Note that this means that you can't have two documentation pages with the same filename as they overwrite each other.
+Note that this means that you can't have two documentation pages with the same filename as they would overwrite each other.

 >info Tip: When using subdirectory-based grouping, you can set the priority of the groups using the directory name as the array key in the config file.